Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Generalization of Technique

 We observed that the runtime of the Philox 5 RNG kernel is approximately 81\% of that required for Philox 7, while Philox 3 operates at 67\% of the Philox 7 runtime.
 These numbers align closely with the expected reduction in Fused Multiply-Add (FMA) operations (71\% for Philox 5 and 43\% for Philox 3).
 The difference is because other operations in the RNG process do not scale linearly with the number of iterations.

-Our theoretical performance model was validated against the silicon results on overlapping RNG with QKV\_GEMM, showing an error margin consistent with previous validations.
-Using the validated model, we further analyzed the implications of varying RNG complexities on overlapping RNG with all four GEMM kernels in the Transformer Block.
+Our analytical performance model was validated against the silicon results on overlapping RNG with QKV\_GEMM, showing an error margin consistent with previous validations.
+Using the validated model, we further analyze the implications of varying RNG complexities on overlapping RNG with all four GEMM kernels in the Transformer Block.

 As the complexity of the RNG algorithm decreases, the potential for speedup through overlapping also diminishes because the runtimes of the Attention and GEMM kernels remain unchanged.
 Thus, cheaper RNG implementations should result in smaller overall savings, as shown in Figure~\ref{fig:reduced_rng_impact_to_overall}.
 This is the case in most scenarios, as shown in Figure~\ref{fig:seq16k_heads_v_runtime_philox357_speedup}.
-However, in certain cases (such as Philox 7 implementation with number of heads = 48 and sequence length = 16K) the RNG runtime exceeds the GEMM runtime, introducing performance loss from fully exposed RNG after GEMM completes.
-This typically occurs with a smaller number of heads and a relatively long sequence length - Region 3 as discussed in Figure~\ref{fig:4gemm_result_speedup}.
+However, in certain cases (such as Philox 7 implementation with embedding dimension = 6K and sequence length = 16K) the RNG runtime exceeds the GEMM runtime, introducing performance loss from fully exposed RNG after GEMM completes.
+This typically occurs with a smaller embedding dimension and a relatively long sequence length - Region 3 as discussed in Figure~\ref{fig:4gemm_result_speedup}.

 Moreover, we observed that the differences in speedup among various RNG implementations are relatively small.
 The standalone RNG kernel is primarily limited by the ALU pipeline, and the runtime decreases almost proportionally with the reduction in computation required.
 When RNG is fused into the Attention kernel, ALU is no longer the main bottleneck, and the performance depends on the Issue Stage where there is less difference between different RNG implementations.
 Consequently, the runtime reduction of the fused kernel is smaller than that of the standalone RNG kernel.
 Since the runtime of the GEMM kernel remains constant and the fused Attention-RNG kernel sees minimal changes, the overall speedup differences between the RNG implementations are relatively small.